DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 Fresh Teacher Training decides Francis might need a ‘subject knowledge enhancement’ (SKE) course.

-Her degree in Pharmacology doesn’t exactly match to chemistry.
+Her degree in Pharmacology does not exactly match to chemistry.

 ## Interview day